The Lights of Hope Program provides candle light vigils for families in the Washington Metropolitan area regardless of cause of death.

 How to Request a Vigil?

 The Lights of Hope Program is available to individuals and families in the Washington Metropolitan area regardless of the cause of death.
-The Volunteer Coordinator will work directly with an individual or family to develop a program outline, assign a facilitator (if needed) and coordinate police presence.

 - October –April: Vigils begin at 6pm or 6:30pm